Author's Avatar

 How much can I borrow if I have a DMP?

-Your credit history will affect the ‘loan-to-value’ (LTV) ratio of a mortgage offer – how much you can borrow compared to the market value of the property.
-With an active or past DMP, it is unlikely you will be able to borrow at a high LTV ratio like 95%, to make lending more widely accessible.
-Lending is likely to be restricted to 85% of the property’s value if you have a history of defaults or CCJs (County Court Judgements), so you will be expected to provide a 15% deposit.
-More serious credit issues might mean a lender will ask for an even higher deposit, to reduce their perceived risk.
+With an active or past DMP, it is unlikely you will be able to borrow at a high LTV ratio like 95%.
+Lending is likely to be restricted to 85% of the property’s value if you have a history of defaults or CCJs (County Court Judgements).

-Can I Remortgage with a DMP?
+Can I remortgage with a DMP?

 In either case, the lender will focus on affordability, so the size of your debts will be an important factor in their decision.

-DMP mortgage specialists
+Specialists DMP mortgage lenders

 If you want to know more about your options for obtaining a mortgage while you have a DMP on your file, don’t hesitate to get in touch with our team today and arrange a free, no-obligation initial consultation.